 Lavender is a tender perennial, and doesn’t require a lot of fuss.
 It is evergreen except where it is very cold.
 If you are in a colder climate, I suggest growing it in a pot so it can be moved inside during the winter months.
 Lavender really doesn’t like water, and needs well-drained, sandy soil.
 If growing in a pot, you can put some gravel in the bottom of the pot to increase drainage.
 Stone mulch is even frequently used around the plants to further enhance drainage and add heat in cooler climates.
 The soil around your plants needs to dry out before you water again.
 If your soil retains water, or if you are in a very humid area, you should space your plants out more to ensure proper airflow.

-There is a few different times and ways to plant lavender.
+There is a few different ways and times to plant lavender.
 Growing from seed, in the spring, usually proves to be most difficult.
 The most difficult way to grow lavender is direct seeding in the garden after your last spring frost.
 This produces pretty inconsistent results.

 Another option is to start the seeds indoor in well-drained, quality potting soil, about 6-8 weeks prior to your last spring frost.
 You may even want to add a heat mat to keep the seeds warm during germination.
 Transplant into the garden after the soil is warmed.
 This gives more control over the growing conditions during the delicate germination period.